Embedding theorems for random graphs with specified degrees: Introduction

 \begin{remark} Note that $P(\bfd)=(1+o(1))W^*(\bfd)$ is not true in general.
-For instance, consider the $d$-regular degree sequence where $d=\Theta(n)$.
-There are two open problems that can be very interesting for future research. \begin{enumerate} \item[(a)] Does Theorem~\ref{thm:main2} hold with $W=(1+o(1))P(\bfd)$? \item[(b)] Can Question~\ref{question} be answered for a more general class of $\bfd$?
-In particular, is there a way to embed $\G(n,W)$ into $\G(n,\bfd)$ for some reasonable $W$ without knowing the asymptotic value of $W^*(\bfd)$ or the conditional edge probabilities as in Theorem~\ref{lem:edgeprob}? \end{enumerate}
+For instance, consider the $d$-regular degree sequence where $d=\Theta(n)$. \jt{By symmetry we know that $W^*_{jk}=d/(n-1)\sim d/n$ for every $jk$.
+On the other hand, by Definition~\ref{def:P}, $P_{jk}=d^2/(dn+d^2)=d/(n+d)$ which is not asymptotic to $d/n$ as $d=\Theta(n)$.
+Thus, in this example, $P_{jk}$ is significantly smaller than $W^*_{jk}$.} There are two open problems \jt{below} that can be very interesting for future research. \jt{The first question is a weaker version of Question~\ref{question}, replacing $W^*(\bfd)$ by $P(\bfd)$.} \begin{enumerate} \item[(a)] Does Theorem~\ref{thm:main2} hold with some $W=(1+o(1))P(\bfd)$? \end{enumerate} \jt{Note that Theorem~\ref{thm:main} answers the question above only for degree sequences satisfying $\Delta^2=o(\norm{\bfd}_1)$.
+However, in the more general setting as Theorem~\ref{thm:main2}, there can be pairs $jk$ where $d_jd_k=\Omega(\norm{\bfd}_1)$, and for such pairs, our current embedding requires $W$ where $W_{jk}$ is significantly smaller than $P_{jk}$.
+Hence we do not have a complete answer to question (a). } \begin{enumerate} \item[(b)] Can Question~\ref{question} be answered for $\bfd$ \jt{where $J(\bfd)=o(\norm{\bfd}_1)$ is not satisfied}?
+In particular, is there a way to embed $\G(n,W)$ into $\G(n,\bfd)$ for some reasonable $W$ without knowing the asymptotic value of $W^*(\bfd)$ or the conditional edge probabilities as in Proposition~\ref{p:edgeprob}? \end{enumerate}

 \end{remark}